Information Online Limited

 How do people find my web page?

-By including the web address we give you on all your documents or by searching for you via a search site (e.g. Google).
+By including the web address we give you on all your documents or by searching for you via a search site such as Google.

 How do I know if my site has been visited?